Payment & Medicare rebate options

 24 hrs notice is required for appointment cancellations or clients will incur the session fee, non rebatable through Medicare, Exceptions to this charge, such as illness or other emergencies need to be discussed with Adriana.

-Adriana charges the recommended fee, set by The Australian Psychological Society, for a standard consultation with a psychologist which is $250.00 per 50-minute session.
-Medicare will rebate $126.50 for up to 10 sessions.
+Adriana’s fees are below those set by The Australian Psychological Society, for a standard consultation with a clinical psychologist.
+Her fees are $250.00 per 50-minute session.
+Medicare will rebate $129.55 for up to 20 sessions.
 Please contact Adriana if you are a student, pensioner or on a health card to discuss the possibility of reduced rates.

 Initial + ongoing sessions